 This feature is available with an E5 license for Enterprise Mobility + Security on machines running Windows 10 version 1809 or later.

 Microsoft Defender ATP and Cloud App Security integration

 Cloud App Security discovery relies on cloud traffic logs being forwarded to it from enterprise firewall and proxy servers.
 Microsoft Defender ATP integrates with Cloud App Security by collecting and forwarding all cloud app networking activities, providing unparalleled visibility to cloud app usage.
 The monitoring functionality is built into the device, providing complete coverage of network activity.

 The integration provides the following major improvements to the existing Cloud App Security discovery:

 Available everywhere - Since the network activity is collected directly from the endpoint, it's available wherever the device is, on or off corporate network, as it's no longer depended on traffic routed through the enterprise firewall or proxy servers.

 Device context - Cloud traffic logs lack device context.
-Windows Defender ATP network activity is reported with the device context (which device accessed the cloud app), so you are able to understand exactly where (device) the network activity took place, in addition to who (user) performed it.
+Microsoft Defender ATP network activity is reported with the device context (which device accessed the cloud app), so you are able to understand exactly where (device) the network activity took place, in addition to who (user) performed it.